Alishak003/truffly-wallet-dapp/README.md

 2.mint nft : copy and paste the uri of any image on the internet and hit mint 3.transaction histpry : on the initial login the histories section shows your previous transactions [Currently the section doesnt re-render on a new transaction but it will be fixed soon :,) ]

-##INSTALLATION AND SETUP
-1.Prerequisites
-    Node.js
-    NPM or Yarn
-    Truffle (npm install -g truffle)
-    Ganache (from Ganache UI or CLI)
-    MetaMask browser extension

-2. -run 'npm install' in main directory to install all dependencies -in case you are unable to see any contracts in migrations folder run truffle unbox -cd client
-   -npm install
-   -npm run start

-3. host local ganache blockchain
-   Open Ganache
-   create Workspace
-   type in any name in work-space name in the truffle projects field add the truffle-config.js file located in the main directly click ADD PROJECT button

-yay you set up your loacl blockchain .
-Truffle provides you with 10 test accounts

-4.connect local blockchain to metamask open metamask extention > click on the networks dopdown in top left corner > add a network. scroll down to add a network manually enter these -> Network-name : ganache block chain ; rpc URL : http://127.0.0.1:7545 ; chain ID : 1337 ; currency Symbol : ETH click save

-yay done!

-5. connect ganache's account to metamask in your ganache gui click the key symbol next to any of the accounts and copy the private key frm the popup open metamask >click accounts on the top center> add account or hardware wallet> paste private key > import

-Yay import successful

-logout out on your dApp and click connect to metamask . it will automatically log in to the active account in your metamask

-now you can transfer eth , mint nfts